-Managing climate change risk needs every part of an organisation to act
+Managing climate change risk: Every part of an organisation needs to act

-Managing climate change risk needs every part of an organisation to act
+Managing climate change risk: Every part of an organisation needs to act

 As one of the biggest challenges of our time, climate change is a risk for every organisation.
 The need for boards and executives to give close attention to the implications of climate change for business and operating models will only grow over time.